 CAREER TRANSACTIONS – Placed on Injured Reserve, 11/18/14; Signed to a four-year contract, 5/18/14; Selected by the New Orleans Saints in the first round (20th overall) of the 2014 NFL Draft.

-COLLEGE – Started 29 of the career 38 games he Played in at Oregon State as a two-year starter for the Beavers…Posted 226 receptions for 3,272 yards (14.5 avg.) with 24 touchdowns, also adding 61 carries for 340 yards (5.6 avg.)…Also performed well in the return game, bringing back 12 punts for 72 yards and eight kickoffs for 179 yards for a career total of 3,863 all-purpose yards…As a junior, captured the Biletnikoff Award and was a consensus first-team All-American and All-Pac 12 choice, when he opened up all 13 games and set school and conference single-season receiving records with 128 receptions for 1,730 yards (13.5 avg.), with a school-record 16 touchdowns, also gaining 217 yards with two TDs on 32 carries (6.8 avg.).
-Added 72 yards on 12 punt returns, as his 2,019 all-purpose yards ranked second on the school annual record chard.
+COLLEGE – Started 29 of the career 38 games he played in at Oregon State as a two-year starter for the Beavers…Posted 226 receptions for 3,272 yards (14.5 avg.) with 24 touchdowns, also adding 61 carries for 340 yards (5.6 avg.)…Also performed well in the return game, bringing back 12 punts for 72 yards and eight kickoffs for 179 yards for a career total of 3,863 all-purpose yards…As a junior, captured the Biletnikoff Award and was a consensus first-team All-American and All-Pac 12 choice, when he opened up all 13 games and set school and conference single-season receiving records with 128 receptions for 1,730 yards (13.5 avg.), with a school-record 16 touchdowns, also gaining 217 yards with two TDs on 32 carries (6.8 avg.).
+Added 72 yards on 12 punt returns, as his 2,019 all-purpose yards ranked second on the school annual record charts.
 Led nation in receiving yards and finished second in TD catches, leading the conference.
-Tied school season record with two 200-yard receiving performances and placed second on season chart with eight 100-yard games….As a sophomore, was a Blietnikoff Award semi-finalist and received All-Pac 12 first-team honors from the NFL Draft report and receive honorable mention from league coaches.
+Tied school season record with two 200-yard receiving performances and placed second on season chart with eight 100-yard games….As a sophomore, was a Biletnikoff Award semi-finalist and received All-Pac 12 first-team honors from the NFL Draft report and received honorable mention from league coaches.
 In 13 starts, pulled in 67 passes for 1,151 yards (17.2 avg.) with five touchdowns, carried 19 times for 82 yards (4.3 avg.) to amass 1,233 total yards from scrimmage…Recorded 31 receptions for 391 yards (12.6 avg.) with three touchdowns and added 41 yards on 10 carries as a freshman…Also lettered in track…Majored in human development and family sciences.